UNM-CARC/QuickBytes/GATK_QuickByte.md

 ### Alignment and Pre-processing ###

 This section prepares BAM files for variant calling.
-First, we need to index our reference.
-We'll do this two ways, one for bwa and one for GATK:
+First, we need to index our reference and make a sequence dictionary.
+We'll index two ways, one for bwa and one for GATK:

 	bwa index -p $reference ${reference}.fa
 	samtools faidx ${reference}.fa -o ${reference}.fa.fai
+	picard CreateSequenceDictionary \
+       		R=${reference}.fa \
+       		O=${reference}.dict

 Then, we need to align demultiplexed reads to a reference.
 For this step, we will use the Burrough-Wheeler Aligner’s (BWA) mem algorithm.
 Another common option is [Bowtie](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
 One important flag here is the -R flag, which is the read group and sample ID for a given sample.
 We assume that these samples are in the same read group.
 We can get a node's worth of parallelization with the -t command (it can't work across nodes).
 Therefore, in the sample script at the end we will show you how to further parallelize BWA.
 The base command looks like this: